DarkEnergyScienceCollaboration/CS4.1/README.md

-#  A document listing observation seets for validation
+#  A document listing observation sets for validation

 Summary -- In particular for the galaxy input catalogs, a set of observations and their biases and selection effects needs to be assembled for use in validating the simulated catalogs.